Prometheus (1998 film): Plot

-Walter Sparrow plays the role of an elderly, emphysema-laden Yorkshire miner who is about to retire.
-In a bleak, post-industrialist landscape, the old miner meets a boy who is reciting a poem about Prometheus.
-The youth is played by Jonathan Waintridge.
-The miner eventually ends up in a depleted local cinema and, though sick with emphysema, he defiantly lights-up a cigarette.
+An elderly, emphysema-laden Yorkshire miner (Walter Sparrow) is about to retire.
+In a bleak, post-industrialist landscape, the old miner meets a boy (Jonathan Waintridge) who is reciting a poem about Prometheus.
+The miner eventually ends up in a depleted local cinema and, though sick with emphysema, he defiantly lights up a cigarette.
 With the old miner at the theatre, the run-down projection equipment suddenly comes to life and projections appear on the old screen.

 The person directing these projections is Hermes, the messenger of Zeus.
-Both Hermes and Zeus represent capitalism in the film.
-Hermes is played by Michael Feast.
+Both Hermes (Michael Feast) and Zeus personify the interests of capitalism in the film.
 Hermes, with a British upper-class accent which contrasts with the coalminer's warm, smoky, northern working-class accent, starts lecturing the coalminer about the failings of humankind.
 Hermes is presented as cruel and obnoxious, in one instance acting as the tallyman in a mine which has been designated to close, lowering the miners in the pit while attacking them in verse: